 If you think about it, a lot of the time, it's not because you were wearing something new.
 Rather, it’s because you looked good in what you were wearing.
 The color made your skin glow or the fit was perfect on you.

 New clothes don’t always give us the satisfaction we crave.
-In fact, they can sometimes go unworn in our wardrobes because we realize that what seemed like a perfect idea through the fancy fitting room light, was not so exciting once you got home.
+In fact, they can sometimes go unworn in our wardrobes because we realize that what seemed like a perfect idea through the fancy fitting room light, was not so exciting once we got home.
 So we just forget about them while they gather dust in the closet.

 There’s got to be a better way.
 Here's how: